Eclipse1979/leaflet-slider/README.md

 #Leaflet-Slider

-Adds a range input slider to a leaflet map.
+Adds a range input slider to a leaflet map which automatically update when the input value is changed by calling a function taking the value as a parameter.

 [Demo](http://eclipse1979.github.io/leaflet.slider/example/leaflet-slider.html)

 ## Instructions for including the plugin :

-To create a new slider :

-    slider = L.control.slider(f(value) <function>, <options>);

-The function f must take as parameter the value of the input and will be called each time the input value changes.
+The slider can be insterted like this: you create the control. **The slider's id (in the options) must be the same as the variable name used by the slider.** For instance in the following code, options should have `id: "newSlider"`.
+The function fn should only take the value of the input as a parameter and will be called when the input value is changed.

-**WARNING** : the slider’s id must be the name of the variable of the slider.
-See options for detail.
+    newSlider = L.control.slider(<Function> fn, <Control.Slider options> options);

 ## Simple usage :